What is Connections?

 All names have been changed to protect identity.

-Connections is built on relationships and collaboration.
-Monthly distribution events of hygiene/household products were launched in January by Family First Health (FFH) & Community Progress Council/Community of Hope (CPC) to meet a basic need and to connect neighbors with supports and resources.
-Ella came to the February event after someone she knew told her that it was a safe and welcoming place.
-Ella recently moved to the US and does not yet have her citizenship documentation.
-Ella connected with a Health Connector (HC) who assisted her in obtaining vaccinations for her children, enrolling in the sliding fee program at FFH, connecting her to the Health Community Network and securing an established medical home at FFH.
-Through a strategic coaching partnership, the HC introduced her to CPC’s Resource Navigator who helped her in completing an Emergency Rental Assistance application, connected her with a same day appointment for Catholic Harvest Food Pantry and finally to a Workforce Development Coach to guide her through the process of reaching her employment goals, including obtaining her license in cosmetology.
-Through the advocacy of the resource navigator and grant funding from CPC, CPC supported Ella to obtain her translated diploma and she is enrolled in Empire Beauty School.
+Monthly distribution events of hygiene/household products were launched in January 2021 by Family First Health (FFH) & Community Progress Council/Community of Hope (CPC) to meet a basic need and to connect neighbors with supports and resources.
+Through this hygiene distribution event, our Connections team met someone who recently moved to the US and did not have their citizenship documentation yet.
+We connected them to a Health Connector (HC) who assisted them in obtaining vaccinations for their children, enrolling in the sliding fee program at FFH, connecting them to the Healthy Community Network, and securing them a medical home at FFH.
+Through a strategic coaching partnership, the HC introduced them to CPC’s Resource Navigator who helped in completing an Emergency Rental Assistance application, connected them with a same day appointment for a local food pantry, and to a Workforce Development Coach to guide through the process of reaching their employment goals, including obtaining a license in cosmetology.
+Through the advocacy of the resource navigator, they obtained a translated diploma and enrolled into a local cosmetology school.

 How to Get Involved with Connections